 - Difficulties in code-quality evaluation

 Also Read: Android ListView Tutorial With Example Project

 Build an In-House Team

-This method’s main idea is that you rent an office, equip it with everything you need to work, hire developers, and start work on a project.
+This method’s main idea is to rent an office, equip it with everything you need to work, hire developers, and start work on a project.
 This method is suitable because you and your team are under the same roof, and you will not have any difficulties with communication.
 But this method is one of the most expensive of all.

-- Development process under full control
+- Development process under complete control

 - No communication difficulties